Training Data for Machine Learning

 1. Key Levers on Training Data ROI

-2. Let’s think about what the Annotated Data Represents
+2. What the Annotated Data Represents

 4. The Need for Hardware